d-002/progression-graph/README.md

 Zoom in and out with mouse scrolling, reset zoom with z.

+Pressing Delete will detach the image from a point, or remove its text, or delete the point

 ## Save files format
 - `P x y r id`: creates a new point at coordinates (x, y), of rank r and with ID *id*
 - `L p1 p2 id`: creates a new link with ID *id*, attached to points of IDs *p1* and *p2*.
 These points should have been created before.